 Where do you sell your work?

 I sell my work in craft and art shows across the Denver, Colorado area.
 My husband’s family has a craft booth in some shows, so I get a little spot with them.
 Fun to do together!
 I do sell my work online occasionally.
-A query through my Facebook page is the best method of contact for pricing info.
+A query through my Facebook page is the best method of contact for pricing.

 Are there any advice or tips that you can offer that have helped you get good results?

 You must have fun!
 Make what makes you smile, what makes you happy, what makes your heart sing!
-Learn all you can about your very favorite part about clay and make it your own.
+Learn all you can about your very favorite part of clay and make it your own.
 The best results are when you make something you are very proud of and happy to share with others.

 Can you tell us a story of a time when you had an epic failure?
 If you resolved it, how?